MCStreetguy/cdb-driver/docs/index.md

 ```

 The URL string gets parsed internally to a configuration object, thus both
-methdos result in the same instance at the end.
+methods result in the same instance at the end.

+## Here you go
+That's all, you're up and running.
+Continue with the [Reference page](/reference) to get known to the available methods.